neajul/New-Dependencies/Writing/Missing Dependencies.md

 * why did we squat in the first place?
   * **actually i think that can be explained in the part below**

+* i removed the part about us being white etc, should i bring that back in?